SoniyaGadekar/SampleAppArchitecture/README.md

 # Future Scope

- Include support for multipart data, from data, url encoded data
+ - Include support for multipart data, form data, url encoded data

+ - Use of Coordinator pattern for navigation handling in the application